AbangLZU/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* data_reader.py this file contains a class called `Data()`, I write all data preprocessing and augmentation, generator in the class
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
+* path_to_abs_path.py A helper function that change the path in Udacity data to abs path in my computer
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```